 It’s time to break out your iPhone and discover how it can be used as a document scanner.

 There is more than one way to harness the power of your iPhone’s camera to scan documents.
 You can either use its built-in abilities or download an app.
-Apple introduced a nifty document scanning feature with iOS 11 in 2017, but you have to know where to find it.
+Apple introduced a nifty document scanning feature with iOS 11, and things have only become easier to use since.

-While scanning is great for gathering your receipts and other critical tax-time paperwork, you can use it year-round to help you declutter your paper piles, capture back-up copies of important documents, and for sharing files with colleagues or clients.
+While scanning is great for gathering your receipts and other critical tax time paperwork, you can scan things year-round to help declutter your paper piles, capture backup copies of important documents and for sharing files with colleagues or clients.
 Let’s start scanning!